 Guinea pigs are adorable - there’s no arguing about it.
-The furry friends have large, dark eyes, floofy noses, and handsome hairdo’s.
 For many years, guinea pigs were considered good first starter pets, especially for children.
-But in reality, the cute critters need a lot of space, care, and time.
+But in reality, they need a lot of space, care, and time.
 So, are guinea pigs good pets for kids?
+And what about adults who are new to pets?

-Lettuce find out why guinea pigs are good pets, what they need to really blossom in your home, and also why piggies may not be the right choice for some people.
+Let's find out why guinea pigs are good pets, what they need to really thrive in your home, and also why piggies may not be the right choice for some people.

 Are Guinea Pigs Good Pets?

 Guinea pigs are fantastic pets - for the right hooman.
 We absolutely get it, the small floofs look adorable, they’re fun to be around, and they’d brighten up any home.
 Perfect pet, right?
-Only if you’re prepared to put a lot of work into cavy care.
+Only if you’re prepared to put a lot of work into guinea pig care.

 Just because guinea pigs are small doesn’t make them any less work intensive than a dog or cat.
-The old stereotype of guinea pigs as easy starter pets… well, it’s a bit outdated.
 Just ask any piggy parent about the amount of poop they clean up every day - it’s unbelievable!

-Some of the small floofs also enjoy quality time with their humans, so daily snuggle sessions should be on every piggy parent’s agenda.
-But beware!
-Not all guinea pigs are keen on cuddles.
-Just like us, you’ll find that every pig is different.
-Some love their human cavy carers, others prefer the company of their cage mates.
-Whether your pigs are social butterflies or not, they’ll want daily care to stay happy and healthy.
+Just like us, you’ll find that every piggy is different.
+Some love to cuddle up with their hoomans, others prefer the company of their cage mates.
+Whether your piggies are social butterflies or not, they’ll need daily care to stay happy and healthy.

-8 Reasons Why Guinea Pigs Are Good Pets
+8 Reasons Why You Should Get Guinea Pigs As Pets

 1. Guinea pigs live long lives

-When you adopt guinea pigs, they’ll brighten your heart and home for many years - much longer than other rodents.
-While their rodent relatives, like rats and hamsters, only live for 2 or 3 years, guinea pigs can live for around 5 to 8 years - and sometimes much longer than that.
-The oldest guinea pig was almost 15 years old, so you can enjoy your cute companions for a long time.
+If you're wondering how long do guinea pigs live, you'll be happy to know that they’ll brighten your heart and home for many years - much longer than other rodents.
+Guinea pigs can live for around 5 to 8 years - and sometimes much longer than that.
+The oldest guinea pig was almost 15 years old!

-New piggy parents learn very quickly that their furry friends are extremely social.
-So social, in fact, that no guinea pig should ever live by themselves.
+Guinea pigs are extremely social, so much so that no guinea pig should ever live alone.
 No matter how much love and attention they’re getting from their hoomans, a piggy always likes to have a friend who speaks their language.
 Imagine if you lived with someone who can’t understand a word you’re saying - beyond the loud WHEEK of piggy hunger, of course.

-A single guinea pig can become depressed easily, missing the companionship of another cavy.
-And when a pig is sad, they can get sick from it.
-That’s why it’s illegal in Switzerland to keep a lone guinea pig.
+A single guinea pig can become depressed easily, missing the companionship of another piggy.
+And when a pig is sad, they can even get sick from it!

 Guinea pigs are also bold when it comes to interactions with their favorite humans, though every pig’s different.
-Many pigs enjoy their piggy parents’ attention, so it’s a good idea to plan in a little snuggle session with your piggies every day.
 Some like to be held, others prefer a little scratch while sitting in a cozy corner of their cage.
-You’ll soon learn what works best for you and your floofballs.
+The important thing is to gain their trust by bonding - whether that's a snuggle session or a few healthy treats.

 5. Guinea pigs are oh so cute

 We know we probably don’t need to tell you… but guinea pigs are stinkin’ cute!
-And while they’re as beautiful on the inside as they are on the outside, there’s no denying that their adorable looks make them a popular choice as pets.
+There’s no denying that their adorable looks are part of what make them a popular pet.
 And with such a variety in fur types and colors, there’s no lack of piggy beauty to choose from!

 Did you know that there are over 40 different breeds of guinea pigs?
 Although the American Cavy Breeders Association only recognizes 13 of them, it’s a different matter across the pond, with the British Cavy Council counting more than three times as many breeds.
-And these breeds have long hair, short hair, floofy hair, and even no hair whatsoever.
-And then there’s different coat colors, and even different markings.
-So when you pick out your future companions, they can look as different as dog breeds do.
-And each piggy is sure to delight the human eye.
+So when you pick out your future companions, you'll have plenty of choice, but one thing is sure: they're all wheeking adorable!

 6. Piggy Popcorn Parties

-Guinea pigs have a very special way to show they’re happy - and no, it’s not clapping their paws.
-When piggies are excited, they popcorn.
+When guinea pigs are excited, they popcorn.
 This means they jump into the air, often over and over again, in between zoomies.
 So if you see your sweet floofs hopping about their cage, it means they’re extremely happy and excited about something.

-The behavior is known as popcorning because it looks like the pigs pop into the air, like corn does when it’s heated.
-How cute is that?
+The behavior is known as popcorning because it looks like the pigs pop into the air, like corn does when it’s heated up.
+How cute is that?!
 Young piggies usually popcorn a lot more than their senior friends, so don’t worry if your older pigs don’t hop around in excitement.
 They’re still happy, they just express it differently.

 7. Guinea pigs wheek

-Another guinea pig term that new piggy parents get familiar with pretty quickly is wheeking.
-Our furry friends make all kinds of noises, from quiet chatting to rumbling to show annoyance, and loud wheeks to let their hoomans know they’re ready for dinner.
+Guinea pigs make all kinds of noises, from quiet chatting to rumbling to show annoyance, and loud wheeks to let their hoomans know they’re ready for dinner

-Wheeking is usually a sign of excitement, but what’s really interesting about it is that the pigs have learned to use this sound specifically with people.
-Just like cats have a special meow for humans only, guinea pigs use the wheek to subtly remind their cavy carers that the food bowl is empty.
+Wheeking is usually a sign of excitement, but what’s really interesting about it is that the piggies have learned to use this sound specifically with people.
+Just like cats have a special meow for humans only, guinea pigs use the wheek to subtly remind their parents that the food bowl is empty.
 Aren’t they just really clever?!

 8. Their routine can match yours